Leave to Remain – applying from inside the UK

 The standard service takes approximately eight weeks to process, however this is no guarantee and many applications can take longer.

 The priority service aims to make a decision on your application within two weeks.
+You must apply for the priority service before you can use it.
+If you have been accepted you must then apply for your visa within 24 hours.

 Most premium service applications are processed within one day.
 You will need to book an appointment at a Premium Service Centre when you pay for your application.
-There is usually a waiting time of two weeks for an appointment, depending on which location you are willing to travel to.

 When should I apply?